carissamelanson/carissamelanson.github.io/_posts/2015-06-25-helvetica-my-first-love.markdown

 I loved Futura for a long time.
 Again, I was attracted by the simplicity.
 I loved the geometrical shapes and designed my first letterhead with the typeface.
-Time passed and I was introduced to new typefaces and forget about Futura for a while.
+Time passed and I was introduced to new typefaces and forgot about Futura for a while.

 Currently, I like Gotham and Adobe Garamond.